hideya/langchain-google-genai-ex/README.md

 This targeted approach ensures reliability while maintaining full compatibility with the original `ChatGoogleGenerativeAI` interface.

+Note that the implementation has slight dependencies on the internals of the base class.
+To ensure the reliability,
-Note that, to ensure schema transformation reliability, this package uses specific versions of `@langchain/google-genai` (~0.2.16) and `@google/generative-ai` (~0.21.0)
+this package uses specific versions of `@langchain/google-genai` (~0.2.16) and `@google/generative-ai` (~0.21.0)